Last updated on October 10, 2025 4:39 am

 - Accommodates ¼” bits.

-- Has a comfortable wooden handle.
+- Comfortable with a wooden handle.

 - The gear turns very smoothly.